-Several factors gave rise to the goodwill recorded in the acquisitions of Avalon, CMI, Center Point and TTC, such as the expected benefit from synergies of the business combinations and the long-term contracts for community corrections services that continues to broaden the scope of solutions CoreCivic provides, from incarceration through release.
+Several factors gave rise to the goodwill recorded in the acquisitions of CMI, Center Point, TTC, RMOMS, and RMSC, such as the expected benefit from synergies of the business combinations and the long-term contracts for community corrections services that continue to broaden the scope of solutions CoreCivic provides.
 The results of operations for these business combinations have been included in the Company's consolidated financial statements from the dates of the acquisitions.